heutelbeck/sapl-policy-engine/sapl-documentation/5_7_SAPLExpressions.md

 ## Subtemplate

-It is possible to define a subtemplate for an array to replace each item of the array with this subtemplate.
+A subtemplate applies a template expression to a value, enabling transformation of data structures.
+The subtemplate is denoted after a double colon using the `::` operator.
 A subtemplate component is an optional part of a basic expression.

 E.g., the basic expression: